Chart Color Schemes

 Deer Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Deer Park's population, as of November 2025, is approximately 18,447.
-This figure represents an increase of 443 people since the 2021 Census, which recorded a population of 18,004.
-The growth is inferred from ABS estimates of 18,447 in June 2024 and 30 validated new addresses since the Census date.
-This results in a population density of 2,283 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Deer Park has exhibited consistent growth with a compound annual growth rate of 0.1%, outperforming its SA3 area.
-Overseas migration contributed approximately 67.9% to recent population gains in the area.
+Deer Park's population was 18,004 as of November 2021.
+By June 2024, it had increased to 18,447, a rise of 443 people (2.5%).
+This growth is attributed to an estimated resident population increase and 30 validated new addresses since the Census date.
+The population density was 2,283 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Deer Park's compound annual growth rate was 0.1%, outperforming its SA3 area.
+Overseas migration contributed approximately 67.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future demographic trends indicate above median population growth, with Deer Park projected to grow by 3,326 persons to 2041, a total increase of 18.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing weighted aggregation for areas not covered by ABS data.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Deer Park is projected to grow by 3,326 persons to 2041, reflecting an 18.0% increase over the 17-year period.

 Frequently Asked Questions - Population